bobbybee/CommodityTracking/README.md

 Dependencies
 =========

 OpenCV must be installed to build CommodityTracking.
+CommodityTracking has been tested on OpenCV version 2.4.9.

 Building
 =========